MilaniFrancesco7/Scuola/Appunti vari/AppuntInglese.md

 1) In your opinion which invention has had the greatest impact on society in the last 100 years?
 (Explain your choice)

 2) Which things should never heve been invented?
-Why?
+WWWWWWWWWWWWWWWWWWWWWWWWWWWWWaWhy?

 3) What could never be replaced by technology?
 Why?